FrancisMunganga/code-unza23-ict3020-project_team_7-repository/README.md

 #### Step 7: A message will be displayed to notify the user that the scraping process is done and the data has been saved as "Metadata.csv" in the "Downloads" folder.

 ## Caution
 This software is currently a feasibility prototype still undergoing change and improvement.
-Hence, there might be minor errors in the scraping process that will be worked as more requirements are discovered.
+Hence, there might be minor errors in the scraping process that will be worked on as more requirements are discovered.

 ## Issues
 Feel free to open an issue if you have any problem using this web application.